jango-git/laymur-animations/README.md

 # Laymur Animations

-A collection of standard UI animations for [Laymur UI library](https://github.com/jango-git/laymur) - a Three.js-based UI framework.
-Includes common animations like appear/disappear effects, pulsing, jumping, and spinning.
+A collection of common UI animations for Laymur UI library.
+Includes popular animations like appear/disappear effects, pulsing, jumping, and spinning.

-All animations are built on top of GSAP for smooth, performant motion.
-GSAP is a peer dependency with its own licensing terms - see [GSAP License](https://gsap.com/licensing/) for details.
+**Important:** This package does not include GSAP.
+GSAP is a peer dependency with its own commercial licensing terms - see [GSAP License](https://gsap.com/licensing/) for details.
+You must install GSAP separately.

 ## Installation